CS is a lifelong, obsessive fly fisherman who is forced to work as a fish biologist and conservationist in the PNW.

 The Grande Ronde is easily my favorite river in the vicinity of Pullman.

-The huge desert canyon it carves through Oregon and Washington is filled with wildlife, gorgeous water, and excellent fishing options through much of the year.
+The huge desert canyon it carves through Oregon and Washington is filled with wildlife, gorgeous water, and excellent fishing options throughout much of the year.
 The three primary species to target are smallmouth bass, resident redband rainbow trout, and the iconic inland steelhead.
-There are also whitefish, bull trout, and chinook salmon here (feel free to target the whitefish, but the bull trout and salmon need all the help they can get and should be left alone as much as possible).
+There are also whitefish, bull trout, and Chinook salmon here (feel free to target the whitefish, but the bull trout and salmon need all the help they can get and should be left alone as much as possible).

 This is the best target for beginners in the river.
-Assuming the Grande Ronde isn’t flooding (my usual cutoff for “fishable” is when the river is under 2,000 cfs as the gauging station in Troy), late May and early June are when you will catch the largest fish, the big pre-spawn females.
+Assuming the Grande Ronde isn’t flooding (my usual cutoff for “fishable” is when the river is under 2,000 cfs at the gauging station in Troy), late May and early June are when you will catch the largest fish, the big pre-spawn females.
 They can be brutes.
 The largest I’ve seen was a 22” beast, and I’ve seen photos of bigger.
 As the summer progresses, more bass move into the river from the Snake, increasing numbers but decreasing the average size.

 The most efficient way to fish smallmouth in this river is to drift it.
 Smallies love rocky cover and outcroppings, and will also be found in deep slow pools and pockets, overhanging brush, logjams, and generally anywhere they can use as an ambush point.
 The Ronde has a lot of long riffles and runs, which means there can be long distances between bass-holding water, so if you’re on foot be prepared for some hiking between likely spots.
-If you’re drifting, it’s a lot easier to throw your clouser in every little pocket between holes, and a lot less work to cover river miles too.
+If you’re drifting, it’s a lot easier to throw your Clouser in every little pocket between holes, and a lot less work to cover river miles too.

-I specifically say “clouser” because as far as I’ve seen, there’s not a great reason to use much else for smallmouth here.
+I specifically say “Clouser” because as far as I’ve seen, there’s not a great reason to use much else for smallmouth here.
 They’re almost never selective about what they eat, and the seductive jigging action that Clouser Minnows naturally produce is almost irresistible for bass.
 Plus, the Ronde has a pretty grabby riverbed, so flies that ride hook-point-up will get hung up way less often.
 If you get tired of ripping streamers around, smallmouth are also fond of floating insects.
 Throwing around a hopper pattern, Madame X, Chernobyl Ant, or anything with lots of foam and wiggly legs can be fun.
 But day in and day out, don’t go looking for smallmouth in the Grande Ronde without a box full of Clouser Minnows in a variety of sizes and weights.
 Particularly effective color combinations are white/white, olive/white, chartreuse/white, and black/black.
 Expect hard hits, and dogged, extremely strong fights, especially if the bass have some current to use against you.

 Catch and (Don't) Release

 My usual caveat applies when fishing for smallmouth in the region.
 I’m a fish biologist by trade, and smallmouth are by all definitions an invasive species in the Columbia Basin, one that is causing serious damage to our battered salmon and steelhead runs.
 The reason the smallmouth fishing in the Ronde is so good is because they gorge themselves on baby salmon and steelhead, and every smallmouth swimming in the Ronde means hundreds of salmonids no longer are.
-For that reason, I implore you to remove as many of these fish from the water as you want (they’re really good on a grill, in case you’re wondering, and there’s no limit in Washington State at time of writing).
+For that reason, I implore you to remove as many of these fish from the water as you want (they’re really good on a grill, in case you’re wondering, and there’s no limit in Washington State at the time of writing).

 Bass are already here, so we might as well fish for them, but think twice before you put them back in the water.
 You’d be doing the Ronde a favor if you don’t.
 Just my two cents.